anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 > Autoscaling

-Not native to Kinesis, you can use it with *UpdateShardCount*
+Not native to Kinesis, you can use it with *UpdateShardCount*.

 Resharding can't be done in parallel, you have to plan capacity in advance.
 You can only perform one resharding operation at a time and it takes a few seconds, redoubling shard would take a lot of time.
 There's also a limit on how fast you can scale up and down.